jeugregg/coronavirusModel/README.md

 The model is hosted on AWS EC2 Cluster (t2.micro).

 Because memory needed to do prediction is too high for t2.micro instance, I use AWS Lambda API call only for this purpose.
-I have implemented thanks to [serverless framework](https://www.serverless.com/).
+I have implemented it thanks to [serverless framework](https://www.serverless.com/).

 But, the tensorflow model have to be converted in Tensorflow LITE to respect storage limit for AWS lambda function.
 For the conversion, LSTM neural network needs special format.